 There are some who question the traditional claim that Muhammad descended from Ishmael Abraham's Firstborn, and I can understand why.

 The Koran itself never addressed Muhammad's ancestry.
 But Islamic genealogies usually trace him to Kedar, but a minority to Nebajoth/Nebaioth, the progenitor of the Nabateans.
-These are the first two of Ishmael's sons listed, and Isaiah 60:7 also lists these two together.
+These are the first two of Ishmael's sons listed, and Isaiah 60:7 also lists these two together as existing in the Messianic Era.

 The Bible seems to always associate the tribes of Ishmael with mainly the region of modern Jordan, but also to an extent the Golan Heights and parts of modern Syria between the Golan Heights and Damascus.
 While the parts of Arabia where Muhamamd emerged seem more likely to be Keturite tribes or even Joktanite.
 In fact the name of Medina probably comes from Medan.